Hurricane Laura expected to rapidly strengthen into category 4 hurricane by Wednesday afternoon

 Hurricane categories: Learn what the numbers mean

-As of Wednesday at 5 a.m., Laura has 110 mph sustained winds and gusts up to 130 mph.
-The storm is moving northwest at 15 mph.
-The eye is currently 335 miles southeast of Galveston, Texas.
+As of Wednesday at 5 a.m., Laura is a category 2 storm with 110 mph sustained winds and gusts up to 130 mph.
+The storm is moving northwest at 15 mph and became organized with a well-defined eye overnight.
+The storm is around 650 miles wide and the eye is currently 335 miles southeast of Galveston, Texas.

 Galveston has issued a mandatory evacuation, instructing all residents to leave the island on Tuesday.